Autism & ADHD Therapy (Neurodiversity)

 If you’re the parent of a child who experiences learning differences, developmental delays, or challenges in socialization, behavior and/or communication, you may have wondered if there is something going on beneath the surface of your child’s issues.
 Children, adolescents, teens and young adults can struggle with prevalent mental health challenges as anxiety and depression.
 But there are other conditions that present cognitive and behavioral symptoms that can also be managed with therapy.
 Perhaps you notice your child, teen or young adult experiencing:

 Being neurodiverse can impact how a child thinks, communicates, and interacts in the world.

 Types Of Neurodivergent Conditions And Their Symptoms

-You may have wondered if your child has any of the following conditions, or perhaps your family has already received a diagnosis.
+You may have wondered if your child has any of the following conditions, or perhaps your family has already received an adhd or autism diagnosis.
 In any case, therapy can help your child manage behaviors, develop achievable goals, and offer you—the parent or caregiver—guidance on how best to support your neurodivergent child.

 - Delayed speech or communication

 - Need for routine and being upset by changes in schedule

 - Avoiding eye contact or social interactions